karlbenedict/GEOG485-585/syllabus.md

 ## Course Format ##

-The class is structured around a combination of readings; video tutorials, lectures and demonstration; in-class demonstrations; and in-class lab work in which students will have an opportunity to work on their milestone and deep-dive assignments and work on collaborative problem solving around those assignments.
+The class is structured around a combination of readings; video tutorials, lectures and demonstration; in-class demonstrations; and in-class lab work in which students will have an opportunity to work on their milestone, deep-dive assignments, and on collaborative problem solving around those assignments.

 The class will consist of the following components: